New York Medical Marijuana Card

 New York Medical Marijuana Reciprocity

 New York State does not offer medical marijuana reciprocity to out-of-state patients.
-Hence, if you are visiting any New York State jurisdiction, you cannot bring your medical marijuana across state lines or purchase medical cannabis in the state.
+Hence, if you are visiting any New York State jurisdiction, you cannot bring your medical marijuana across state lines or purchase medical cannabis in the state with the medical cannabis card issued in your home state.

 Are My Medical Marijuana Records Private?